Pay Make A Payment Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Locations

 A mother and father smiling while holding their little girl in Cumming

-How do you know if your child needs Phase One Orthodontics?
-Unless you can easily recognize the signs, you may not know it until you schedule a consultation with a trusted orthodontist.
-While this is necessary for your child to undergo treatment, Dr. Podray and Dr. Lewis want you to feel more informed about your child’s oral health and development.
-If you notice any of the following signs, there is a good chance your little one will benefit from Phase One Orthodontics:
+How do you know if your child needs phase 1 orthodontics?
+Unless you have some professional training, you may not know it until you schedule a consultation with a trusted orthodontist.
+However, if you notice any of the following signs, there is a good chance your little one will benefit from phase 1 orthodontics:

-• Their baby teeth continue to obstruct their adult teeth
+• Their baby teeth are obstructing their adult teeth.

-• Their jaw appears disproportionate from the rest of their head
+• Their jaw appears disproportionate with the rest of their head.

-The important component to keep in mind is that your child’s smile and facial structure is continuing to develop.
-As a result, even if they do not show any of the above-mentioned signs, they could benefit from Phase One Orthodontics.
-Only Dr. Podray or Dr. Lewis can determine if it is necessary, which is why it is best to schedule a consultation early on to ensure positive and healthy results for the future.
+The important component to keep in mind is that your child’s smile and facial structure are continuing to develop.
+As a result, even if they do not show any of the above-mentioned signs, they might require phase 1 orthodontic care.

 Two young boys wearing backpacks outside of school and one wearing braces in Cumming